Skip to main content

 At Umbrella, we seek to provide a relevant national and global platform for our talented artist community.
 We also invite and accept applications from renowned artists and experts in their field to enable exchanges and connection here in North Queensland.
 We are pleased to share upcoming residency opportunities and announcements below.

-Creative Research Residency
+Creative Research Residencies

 Veronica Calarco, 13 Ilongau, 2020, Mixed printmaking (drypoint, linocut), 35.5 x 69.5cm.